Game of Thrones' big battle was dark af. Here's how to fix it for next time

 Banding or blocking artifacts

-I've also heard reports of bands along the edges of light as the army of the dead advances, and big block of darker color as the Dothraki horde recedes into the night.
+I've also heard reports of bands along the edges of light as the army of the dead advances, and big blocks of darker color as the Dothraki horde recedes into the night.

 In some cases you can adjust out these issues by making these scenes darker -- try the "too bright" tips above to start.
 The noise reduction controls on your TV might help a little.
 But just as often these aren't the TV's fault, so they're harder to correct.

-If you're streaming, the issue might be your Internet bandwidth.
-Try reconnecting the device's Wi-Fi or connecting a wire if possible.
-Bandwidth of your Internet connection might be a problem too.
-If you can wait a bit, try watching later, when fewer viewers are streaming in your neighborhood or nationwide.
+If you're streaming, the issue might be your internet bandwidth.
+Try reconnecting the device's Wi-Fi or connecting to your router by wire if possible.
+The bandwidth coming into your home might be a problem too.
+If you can wait a bit, try watching later, when fewer viewers will be streaming in your neighborhood or nationwide.
 Here's some more tips for improving streaming.

 If you're using HBO Go or HBO Now to watch Game of Thrones, for example, it might be worthwhile to download the app on a different streamer or game console, if it's available, and see if that helps.